chatbottle/chatbottle-api/README.md

 1. Register at [chatbottle.co](https://chatbottle.co);
 2. Register an existing chat bost at the dashboard;
 3. Every time your bots send or receive a message call ChatBottle API.
-Use generated **Authorization token** and **ChatBottle Bot Id** to make calls.
+Use bot's unique generated **Authorization token** to make calls.

 ## API